-The teleomechanistic view of physical computation offers a solid non-semantic basis that theories of cognitive representation-within the computational-representational framework-can make use of.
+The teleomechanistic view of physical computation offers a solid non-semantic basis that theories of cognitive representation - within the computationalrepresentational framework - can make use of.
 More generally, having a theory of representation rely on a teleological theory of computation presents many advantages.
 I will here explore six of the most central ones, occasionally putting them in connection with current theories.
-My contention is that the computation-based approach to representation is promising in at least no computation takes place.
-See Tucker (2018) for a detailed and compelling account of miscomputation for the mechanistic view.

-two ways: it can modify extant theories of representation such that they are better able to tackle their main shortcomings; and it can suggest compelling theories of representation importantly at odds with current approaches.
+My contention is that the computation-based approach to representation is promising in at least two ways: it can modify extant theories of representation such that they are better able to tackle their main shortcomings; and it can suggest compelling theories of representation importantly at odds with current approaches.
 The rest of this paper will be dedicated to showing why this is so.